-Why do some women get PCOS and others don’t?
+Why do some women get polycystic ovarian syndrome and others don’t?

-We know genetics play a large role in who develops PCOS – first degree relatives of women with PCOS (mothers and sisters) have up to a 30-50 percent chance of developing the condition.
+We know genetics play a large role in who develops polycystic ovary syndrome.
+First-degree relatives of women with PCOS (mothers and sisters) have up to a 30-50% chance of developing the condition.

 There are also others theories about the cause of PCOS, such as the effect of the in utero environment on the risk of developing PCOS later in life.
 In utero exposure to elevated levels of testosterone, fetal undernutrition, and elevated AMH levels have been implicated in the development of PCOS.

 What are the symptoms of polycystic ovary syndrome?

 - Irregular periods or a loss of menstruation entirely